 There wasn’t much more going on in my life besides work, eat, train, school, and sleep.
 Oh yes, and seeing my friends here and there.
 Life was in the fast lane and certainly had been during this entire transformation.

 Honestly, I didn’t balance all of this perfectly either.
 I actually had a few breakdowns because I was lacking balance in my life.
 I wasn’t living the way a typical 21-year-old college student does like going to parties or wasting money on beer and pizza.
 All the choices we make in life are choices based on the values we hold that create happiness for us.
 Whatever makes you happy is valuable to you.
 For me, I enjoy being healthy.
 I love picking up heavyweight and throwing that sh*t back down.
 Damn, I love being strong.

 Competition Prep (aka “crunch time before stage day” )which depending on how much body fat you’re looking to cut can be 12-20 weeks prior to your competition.
 I wanted to include some insight into my prep before competition because it hasn’t been the same kind of experience you hear about.

-During my prep I never did intense cardio until about a week or so out from competition (basically the last push to lean out as much as possible).
+During my prep, I never did intense cardio until about a week or so out from the competition (basically the last push to lean out as much as possible).
 I “dieted” for 15 weeks, but I never felt like the diet was that strict.
 My diet remained clean and didn’t have the flexibility of cheat meals anymore.
-I only allowed myself one cheat meal a week before the 15 week prep started, so this change wasn’t that difficult.
+I only allowed myself one cheat meal a week before the 15-week prep started, so this change wasn’t that difficult.

 It is Possible to Love Eating Clean